redox-os/book/src/porting-applications.md

 There are many combinations for these script examples: you can download scripts without the `[source]` section, make customized installations, etc.

-### Dynamically Linked Programs
+### Dynamically Linked applications

-The `DYNAMIC_INIT` acts as a marker that indicates the recipe can be dynamically linked.
-It automatically sets `LDFLAGS` and `RUSTFLAGS` based on the preferred linkage.
+The `DYNAMIC_INIT` acts as a marker that indicates the recipe can be dynamically linked, it does the following things:

+- Automatically sets `LDFLAGS` and `RUSTFLAGS` based on the preferred linkage
+- Change GNU Autotools defaults to emit `*.so` files and do not create `*.a` files.
+For executables it setup the appropriate `rpath` link so `*.so` files can be discovered and linked.

 See the environment variables section under configuration settings for more information.

 In most cases if you want to use dynamic linking for a recipe just prepend `DYNAMIC_INIT` in the recipe script.
 Depending on the recipe,